Noahflx/ghost-wallets/README.md

 # Ghost Wallets

-Send crypto to anyone via email or phone number - no wallet required.
+Send crypto to anyone via email — no wallet required.

 ## Overview

-Ghost Wallets is a payment system built on Stellar that allows you to send USDC, PYUSD, or XLM to anyone using just their email or phone number.
+Ghost Wallets is a payment system built on Stellar that allows you to send USDC, PYUSD, or XLM to anyone using just their email address.
 Recipients receive a magic link to claim their funds without needing a crypto wallet upfront.

 ## Features

-- **Magic Link Payments**: Send crypto via email or phone number
+- **Magic Link Payments**: Send crypto via email
 - **Smart Contract Wallets**: Secure Soroban smart contracts for each payment
 - **No Wallet Required**: Recipients can claim funds with just a magic link
 - **Multiple Tokens**: Support for USDC, PYUSD, and XLM